Practical help to manage daily living skills

 Exercise for muscle strength and range of motion

 While too much activity can place excess stress on joints, a lack of movement can cause joints and muscles to stiffen.
 Exercise is an important part of strengthening the muscles around the joint and maintaining bone strength.
-Exercise can also assist in maintaining an ideal body weight, which is important as excess weight may add extra stress to joints.
+Exercise can also assist in maintaining an ideal body weight, which is Important as excess weight may add extra stress to joints.
 It is important to talk to a healthcare professional about an appropriate exercise routine tailored to your individual capabilities.
 Your occupational therapist (or physiotherapist) can provide exercises to maintain range of movement and strength.
-For general exercises see Physiotherapy and Exercise.
+See Physiotherapy and Exercise: Psoriatic Arthritis.

 Reduce the weight of objects you carry